Thermal Comfort - Blown Air Heating Systems for Motor Vehicles

 Temperature Control

-Room temperature control setting is selected using a thermostat and controlled by temperature sensors.
+Room temperature control setting is selected using a programmer, thermostat and controlled by temperature sensors.

 Safety features